hrugved06/Portfolio-Hrugved-Kolhe/README.md

-All the content and the dependencies required for my portfolio is stored here.
+All the required content and the dependencies for my portfolio will be stored here.